Japanese occupation of Kiska: Operation AL

-(1) The Army and Navy destroy Adak's military facilities in cooperation and then withdrew.
-Next, the Army troops invade Attu, and the Navy troops invade Kiska, and secure them until before winter.

-(2) The Navy supports the invasion troops by the fleet with sufficient power.
-Before landing, the Navy raids Dutch Harbor area by the air units from the carriers in order to destroy the air force there.

-"secure them until before winter" in the Procedure of the operation can be taken to mean withdrawing from Aleutian and not patrol in winter.
-However, it was guessed that the Navy would intend to remain in winter and continue patrols.
+The order of operation was announced on 5 May.
+Hozumi was tasked to secure or destroy key points in the western part of the Aleutian Islands, and to make enemy mobility and air power advance in this area difficult.
+The finalized plan was to destroy Adak's military facilities and then withdraw.
+Next, the army troops were to invade Attu while the navy invaded Kiska.Prior to the landings, air raids from carriers were to destroy the air force at Dutch Harbor.

 Occupation

-Initially, the only American military presence on Kiska was a twelve-man United States Navy weather station—two of whom were not present during the invasion—and a dog named Explosion.
+Initially, the only American military presence on Kiska was a 12-man United States Navy weather station—two of whom were not present during the invasion—and a dog named Explosion.
 The Japanese stormed the station, killing two Americans and capturing seven.
-After realizing that Chief petty officer William C. House had escaped, a search was launched by the occupying forces.
-The search ended in vain, with House surrendering some fifty days after the initial seizure of the weather station, having been unable to cope with the freezing conditions and starvation.
+After realizing that Chief Petty Officer William C. House had escaped, a search was launched by the occupying forces.
+The search ended in vain, with House surrendering some 50 days after the initial seizure of the weather station, having been unable to cope with the freezing conditions and starvation.
 After 50 days of eating only plants and worms, he weighed just 80 pounds.
 Beforehand, the prisoners of war had been sent to Japan.

 The attack on Pearl Harbor and beginning of the Pacific Theater in World War II, coupled with Japanese threats to mainland Alaska along with the rest of the United States West Coast, had already made the construction of a defense access highway to Alaska a priority.
-On 6 February 1942, the construction of the Alaska Highway was approved by the U.S. Army and the project received the authorization from the U.S. Congress and President Franklin D. Roosevelt to proceed five days later.
+On 6 February 1942, the construction of the Alaska Highway was approved by the US Army and the project received the authorization from Congress and President Franklin D. Roosevelt to proceed five days later.

 Reacting to the Japanese occupation, American and Allied forces waged a continuous air bombardment campaign against the Japanese forces on Kiska.
-Also, U.S. Navy warships blockaded and periodically bombarded the island.
+Also, US Navy warships blockaded and periodically bombarded the island.
 Several Japanese warships, transport ships, and submarines attempting to travel to Kiska or Attu were sunk or damaged by the blockading forces.